Free shipping To USA and Canada

-When feeding Kittens, their diet does not vary in comparison to the adult diet.
-Once 3 or 4 weeks old, start feeding kittens some solid food in the form of our fresh raw meat diet.
+When feeding Kittens, their diet does not vary to that of the adult cat.
+Once 3 or 4 weeks old, start feeding kittens some solid food in the form of our fresh meat diet.

 It appears that the vast majority of people believe that cats should be fed in accordance with different life stages, one nutritional profile for feeding kittens, one for adults, and another for seniors.
 This concept has been popularized by commercial pet food companies, who provide these specialized foods in the form of dry kibble or canned concoctions.
 The reasons behind this concept are based on varying nutritional levels of protein, carbohydrates and vitamins at differing life stages.
 This concept is a complete mystery, and appears to be based on marketing, rather than on the nutritional needs of the feline.